Mumbai: Gold association chief goes to open one shop, forces another to close

-Even though he has denounced big showrooms staying open through the strike, BJP’s Mohit Kamboj himself went to inaugurate one in Borivli recently
+Even though he has denounced big showrooms staying open through the strike, BJP’s Mohit Kamboj himself went to inaugurate a new jewellery store in Borivli recently

 Since March 1, nearly 10,000 jeweller have shut their shops in Mumbai to oppose the introduction of 1% excise duty on jewellery.
 While some joined the strike of their own accord, others were pushed into it by BJP man Mohit Kamboj, who is also the president of the India Bullion and Jewellers Association.